0xBlueshiftLabs/Allowance-dApp/README.md

 # Allowance-Smart-Contracts

-These smart contracts allow users to access funds from a shared Ethereum wallet.
-The amount accessible by each user can be set by the smart contract deployer.
+Smart contracts allowing users to access funds from a shared Ethereum wallet.
+Amount accessible by each user can be set by the smart contract deployer.

 ### What is an Ethereum wallet?
 Ethereum wallets are applications that let you interact with your Ethereum account.
 Think of it like an internet banking app – without the bank.